Skip to main content

 Admission requirements:

-General university entrance qualification/technical college entrance qualification/equivalently recognized previous professional training and professional activity in the field of social work of at least 15 h/week
+General university entrance qualification/ entrance qualification for studies at universities of applied sciences/ equivalent recognised prior professional training and professional activity in the field of social work of at least 15 h/week

 Credits: